INTERIOR DESIGNER: Kimberly C. Lyons

 ENHANCED AREA: Stairway

-DESIGN PHILOSOPHY: My home's style says a lot about who I am, and therefore, the design is always an honest and accurate reflection of who occupies the space.
+DESIGN PHILOSOPHY: My home's style says a lot about who I am, and therefore, the design is always an honest, authentic, and accurate reflection of who occupies the space.

 Moreover, when I stress that a home should have objects that bring happiness, this is a perfect example of why I wake up and smile because the view of my unique Buddha heads leading down my stairway makes me extremely happy!